iomesh/docs/docs/volume-operations/volume-operations.md

    ```

 ### Cloning PV
 A clone is a duplicate of an existing volume in the system and data on the source will be duplicated to the destination.
-To clone a PV, you should specify an existing PVC in the field `dataSource` so that the user can clone a volume based on it.
+To clone a PV, you should specify an existing PVC in the field `dataSource` so that you can clone a volume based on it.

 **Prerequisites**:
 - The source PVC and the destination PVC must be in the same namespace.